Jacob Schieffelin: Early life

 Jacob Schieffelin was the first son of Jacob Schieffelin and Regina Margaretha Ritschauer.
-He was born in Philadelphia in 1757, to where his grandfather and father emigrated (his father was only 16 years old at the time of his emigration) from Weilheim an der Teck, Germany, in 1749 and 1750.
+He was born in Philadelphia in 1757, to where his grandfather and father emigrated (his father was only 16 years old at the time of his emigration) in 1749 and 1750 from Weilheim an der Teck, Territory of the Free Imperial City of Esslingen am Neckar (in 1802–1803 becoming part of the Duchy of Württemberg).

-Jacob's grandfather Johan Jacob Scheuffelin and his father Jacob Schieffelin had left Germany not out of economic, political, or religious need, but out of curiosity, and the desire for a freer and better life that they hoped to find in the maturing colony of America.
-From 1743 on, Johan Jacob Scheuffelin (1712 – 1750) sold many properties, fields, vineyards, and land in Weilheim an der Teck to prepare his and his sons emigration to America.
-He brought a large fortune to America and wanted to use it to buy land.
+Jacob's grandfather Johan Jacob Scheuffelin and his father Jacob Schieffelin had left Weilheim an der Teck not out of economic, political, or religious need, but from their desire for adventure and for a freer and better life, which they hoped to find in the maturing colony of America.
+From 1743 on, Johan Jacob Scheuffelin (1712 – 1750) sold many properties, fields, vineyards, and land in Weilheim an der Teck to fund his and his sons' emigration to America.
+He brought his large fortune to America to buy land.

-Jacob's grandfather died soon after arriving in Philadelphia, PA, in 1750, and his father was raised as an orphan in Germantown, Philadelphia.
+In 1750, Jacob's grandfather died soon after arriving in Philadelphia, PA; Jacob's father was raised as an orphan in Germantown, Philadelphia.
 Jacob's mother had the same fate and was raised as an orphan in Germantown, too.
 Jacob's parents married in St. Michael's Old Zion Lutheran Church in September 1756.
 His father worked for the Commissariat Department of the British Army in Philadelphia.
 In 1760, the family was transferred to Montreal, Canada, by the British Army, where Jacob's father and three of his brothers died in 1769.
 Jacob's mother remarried in 1771 and, after the death of her second husband, she moved to Manhattan, New York City, but Jacob stayed in Montreal.